-In this lesson, we will learn how to solve direct proportions (variations) and indirct proportions (variations) problems.
+In this lesson, we will learn how to solve direct proportions (variations) and indirect proportions (variations) problems.

 More Algebra Lessons